Soul Power!

-Soul Power! is an album by jazz organist Richard "Groove" Holmes which was recorded in 1967 and released on the Prestige label.
+Soul Power! is an album by jazz organist Richard "Groove" Holmes, which was recorded in 1967 and released on the Prestige label.

 Reception

-Allmusic awarded the album 3½ stars stating "It's relaxed and funky, organ-paced small-combo music, Holmes perhaps breaking out less of a sweat than some of his more bop-influenced and frenetic contemporaries".
+Allmusic awarded the album three and a half stars, stating, "It's relaxed and funky, organ-paced small-combo music, Holmes perhaps breaking out less of a sweat than some of his more bop-influenced and frenetic contemporaries."